 Why should small businesses migrate to the cloud

-Cloud computing helps businesses manage massive amounts of data and create the perfect environment for analysis.
+Cloud computing helps small businesses manage massive amounts of data and create the perfect environment for analysis.
 It also helps improve productivity and work flexibility, which built the competitive advantages many businesses needed.
 Even if small businesses don’t initially face problems with big data management, the implementation of cloud services at an early stage of development has a positive impact as they grow.
 According to one of Intuit study, about 80% of U.S. small enterprises will fully adopt cloud computing services by 2020.
 The same company reported in another study that over the next decade the growth of small enterprises will accelerate from 30 million in 2016 to over 42 million in 2026 thanks to cloud computing technology.

 After looking over these results, let’s see how cloud computing is redefining the way small enterprises do business.

 One of the most visible benefits that cloud computing provides is that it lowers the overall IT department costs.
 Migrating to the cloud eliminates servers, rack space, power usage and resources which also translates into savings from not needing to perform maintenance, installations, upgrades, and support.
 These savings overtime are predictable and are significant.

 More flexibility for companies